Located in the East Display cases on the upper floor of the Library

 The UCCS Archives is an open repository that serves the faculty, staff, and students of the University of Colorado Colorado Springs as well as outside researchers.
 Reference services and finding aids are available for collections.

 The UCCS Archives staff is directed by the Archives Librarian with faculty Instructor rank.
-An Archival Processing Assistant with a one-year appointment works on a historical media project.
 A student worker and volunteers work on projects including digitization of archival materials, inventorying collections, and creation of indexes.